Squazel/homeassistant-virtualpoolcare/README.md

 Fetches your pool's water‐chemistry, device status, and usage metrics from VirtualPoolCare.io (Blue Riiot) and exposes them as Home Assistant sensors.

+TODO: Add a blurb here about why this is better/easier than trying to get the data directly from the Blue Connect, and also how to go about setting up an account.

 ## Features

 - Retrieves water temperature, pH, chlorine levels, etc.